eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

 UDPv4 basic example setup
 -------------------------

-To configure the Discovery Service scenario, two types of participants are created: the server participant and the client participant.
+To configure the Discovery Server scenario, two types of participants are created: the server participant and the client participant.
 Two parameters to be configured in this type of implementation are outlined: